alphagov/govuk-guix/doc/local-data.md

  - services (e.g. publishing-api-service-type)
    - The services that can use this data.

-#### GOV.UK development repository data source
+#### govuk-puppet data source

-This data source is designed to be used with the private GOV.UK development repository.
-It contains scripts to download data from the GOV.UK integration environment.
-After these scripts are run, the downloaded files are stored in the `replication/backups` directory.
+This data source is designed to be used with the govuk-puppet repository. govuk-puppet contains scripts to download data from the GOV.UK integration environment.
+After these scripts are run, the downloaded files are stored in the `development-vm/replication/backups` directory.

 These files, specifically only the downloaded archives, not any of the extracted files can be used by the local data source.